München Hauptbahnhof: The new central station (Centralbahnhof) of Friedrich Bürklein

 Direction of the construction was transferred to the architect Friedrich Bürklein, a disciple of Friedrich von Gärtner.
 The new station hall was opened in 1848.
 It was 111 m long, 29 m wide and 20 m high and had room for five tracks.
 The station building was opened a year later, on 1 October 1849.
 The station was used daily by around 1,500 passengers.
 The building was built of red and yellow brick in the Rundbogenstil with Romanesque revival and Italian Renaissance forms; sand and limestone were also used for individual components.
-The station building was a basilica-like building, which was extended with a pavilion on the east side.
+The station's was a basilica-like building, which was extended with a pavilion on the east side.
 It was equipped with the latest technology, a central hot water heater and a mechanical clock with a central drive, with dials that were up to 130 m from the central mechanism.
 The station was illuminated from 1851 by coal gas.

 The new building proved again to be too small with the opening of the railway to Landshut in 1858.
 This meant that the Royal Bavarian Eastern Railway Company (Königlich privilegirte Actiengesellschaft der bayerischen Ostbahnen) built a station north of the actual station.
 The new station, also called the Ostbahnhof, consisted of a 145 m and 24 m platform hall with four tracks.
 This became a carriage house with three tracks, a goods shed and other outbuildings.
 In 1859, the Bavarian Eastern Railway's line to Nuremberg was commissioned.
 On 12 August 1860, the Rosenheim–Salzburg railway was opened, adding extra importance to the station.
 As no more platforms were available in the main hall, trains had to use the Ostbahnhof.
 The station was also used by international passengers and, in 1860, it was already used by 3,500 passengers daily.
 To the south a station was also built for postal services in the same style as the other buildings.